x-senpai-x/x-senpai-x/README.md

-# Hi, I'm Utsav! 👋
+# Hi, I'm Utsav from IIT Roorkee! 👋

-I'm a passionate blockchain developer, specializing in decentralized technologies, decentralized finance , zero knowledge and Ethereum light clients.
+I'm a passionate blockchain developer and part of [BlocSocIITR](https://github.com/BlocSoc-iitr/), specializing in decentralized technologies, decentralized finance , zero knowledge and Ethereum light clients.
 Currently, I'm involved in various projects that span from building secure, trustless systems .
 Here’s a bit about me and what I’m working on:

 ---